AgriLife/agrilife-google-custom-search/readme.md

 # AgriLife Google Custom Search
 Replaces the default WordPress search results page with Google Custom Search Engine.
+Not recommended for use with AgriFlex2.

 ## Requirements
 1. Advanced Custom Fields Pro plugin version 5.0.0 or above, or Advanced Custom Fields plugin and the Options Page Add-on plugin